Same-sex marriages (SSM) in Michigan.

 April DeBoer of Detroit has adopted a special needs daughter.
 Ryanne, 3.
 Her same-sex partner of six years, Jayne Rowse, has adopted two special needs sons Jacob, 3 and Nolan, 4.
 State law prohibits them from jointly adopting their three children.
 If they were married, joint adoption would have been a routine procedure.
 They launched a lawsuit in federal court during 2012 to have the court change the adoption law.
 However, federal District Court judge Bernard Friedman suggested that their underlying problem was actually the 2004 constitutional amendment that prohibits them from marrying.
 They altered the lawsuit accordingly.
 Oral arguments were held on 2013-JUL-10.
 The court's ruling was expected in 2013-OCT.
 However, it went to trial on 2014-FEB-25.

-The plaintiffs' lawyers made the usual arguments heard since 2013-DEC-20 in five other District Courts.
+The plaintiffs' lawyers made the usual arguments heard since 2013 in dozens of other District Courts.
 They based their case on the equal protection clause of the 14th Amendment to the U.S. Constitution which guarantees them equal treatment to opposite-sex couples.
 The defendants' lawyers made the usual argument heard in the previous District Courts that the vote by the public to amend the state constitution somehow outweighs the guarantees in the federal Constitution.
 They also argued on the basis of a single, widely discredited and rejected study from Texas which showed that children fare better in families led by opposite-sex couples than by same-sex couples.

 On 2014-MAR-21, Judge Friedman followed the recent lead of five other District Court judges in Kentucky, Oklahoma, Texas, Utah and Virginia by ruling the state constitutional amendment void and unenforceable.
 A small number of same-sex couples rushed to a few county clerks who were issuing marriage licenses.
 The couples were able to obtain licenses and marry.
 The U.S. 6th Court of Appeals issued a stay of the lower court ruling on MAR-22.

-This confirms once more that same-sex couples who want to marry in their state need to investigate what is needed in the form of identification and money to obtain a license, and arrange in advance with a cooperative clergyperson so that they can get obtain a license on a moment's notice.
+This reinforces once more that same-sex couples who want to marry in their state need to investigate what is needed in the form of identification and money to obtain a license, and arrange in advance with a cooperative clergyperson so that they can get obtain a license and marry on a moment's notice.
 Marriage may suddenly be made available to them, but the window of opportunity may shut within hours.

 Topics covered in this section: